Naturality properties and comparison results for topological and infinitesimal embedded jump loci: Deformation theory of representation varieties

 \subsection{Representation varieties}

 Let $\pi$ be a discrete group, and let $G$ be a $\k$-linear algebraic group.
-The set $\Hom(\pi, G)$ of group homomorphisms from $\pi$ to $G$ depends bi-functorially on $\pi$ and $G$, and has a natural base point, the trivial representation, $1$.
+The set $\Hom(\pi, G)$ of group homomorphisms from $\pi$ to $G$ has a natural structure of an affine scheme.
+This set depends bi-functorially on $\pi$ and $G$, and has a natural base point, the trivial representation, $1$.
 Furthermore, $G$ acts by conjugation on $\Hom(\pi, G)$.

 Now suppose $\pi$ is a finitely generated group.
 (Note that the fundamental group $\pi=\pi_1(X,x)$ of a pointed CW-space is finitely generated if and only if $X$ is $1$-finite.)
 In this case, the set $\Hom(\pi, G)$ has a natural structure of affine variety, called the {\em $G$-representation variety}\/ of $\pi$.
 Moreover, every homomorphism $\varphi\colon \pi \to \pi'$ induces an algebraic morphism between the corresponding representation varieties, $\varphi^{!}\colon \Hom (\pi', G) \to\Hom (\pi, G)$.
 We will come back to this point in Lemma \ref{lem:zeronto-top}.